flack/midgard-portable/README.md

 $entityManager = connection::get_em();
 ```

-Goals
+Midgard Compatibilty Notes
 -----

-For the moment, the goal is to implement enough of the Midgard API to run [openpsa](https://github.com/flack/openpsa)
+This library currently contains the following Midgard API functionality:

+ - Creating Doctrine ClassMetadata and `midgard_dbobject` based Entity classes from MgdSchema XML files
+ - Support for most of the `midgard_object` API (CRUD, parameters, attachments, parent/up relations, softdelete, etc.)
+ - Query Support for `midgard_query_builder`, `midgard_collector` and `midgard_object_class`
+ - Metadata support, Repligard, `midgard_blob`, `midgard_user`
+ - Partial support for database creation/update (`midgard_storage`) and reflection (`midgard_reflection_property`, `midgard_reflector_object`)

-on.
-This means that both older features (like MultiLang or Sitegroups) and newer features (like Workspaces) are out of
-scope.
-But Pull Requests are of course welcome, so if anyone feels motivated to work on those areas, go right ahead!
+This is all that is needed to run [openpsa](https://github.com/flack/openpsa).
+Both older Midgard features (like MultiLang or Sitegroups) and newer features (like Workspaces) are out of scope, but Pull Requests are of course welcome, so if anyone feels motivated to work on those areas, go right ahead!

 Structure
 --------